Food, Culture and Human Nutrition

 Complete University Guide (2019)

-Describe the classification of the major food groups and explain their contribution to a healthy diet.
+- Describe the classification of the major food groups and explain their contribution to a healthy d

-Explain the sources and structure of nutrients, and their digestion, absorption, storage and metabolism in the human body.
+- Explain the sources and structure of nutrients, and their digestion, absorption, storage and metabolism in the human body2

 Directed study activities will be given each week over the duration of the course.
 In addition, online ‘live’ tutorials will take place, supplemented by online discussion forums.